 Performance improvement tips

-If you want to learn more about Linux, its file structure, command line, shell script etc, here are some Linux learning resources.
+You installed Ubuntu.
+You might have learned to find your way around it, managing software, changing desktop etc. What next?
+If you want to learn more about Linux, its file structure, command line, shell scripting etc, here are some Linux learning resources.

 There are many free Linux e-books available as well.